shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 He grabbed Mudrich’s hammer, digging his fingers into the blood and mud that covered it.
 The blood lit on fire as the hammer heated up.

+[chat gpt: maybe play up mudrich’s defiance in the face of losing a bit more?]

 Mudrich yelped as she let go of the hammer.
 Both her hands had burn marks around the spot where they touched the hammer.
 Her ears pinned back as she growled in defiance.

 Mother leapt in front of Mudrich, cutting the tall cat off from her.
 She growled as she bared her claws.

+[have mother tell muddy to tell the other wolves to cover themselves in mud]

+[have ersie learn to read lips earlier, so she can see what they’re saying]

 The tall cat smiled evilly.
 He spoke some words to Mother.